Contamination Bias in Linear Regressions: Introduction

-We structure the rest of the paper as follows. \Cref{sec:example} illustrates contamination bias in a simple example with two mutually exclusive treatment indicators and one binary control. \Cref{sec:problem} characterizes the general problem in regressions with multiple treatments and flexible controls, and discusses connections to previous analyses. \Cref{sec:solutions} discusses the robustness and efficiency properties of three solutions. \Cref{sec:in_practice} gives guidance for measuring and avoiding contamination bias in practice, and illustrates these tools in the Project STAR experiment. \Cref{sec:conclusion} concludes.
-All proofs and extensions are given in \Cref{apdx:proofs}.
+We structure the rest of the paper as follows. \Cref{sec:example} illustrates contamination bias in a simple stylized setting. \Cref{sec:problem} characterizes the general problem, and discusses connections to previous analyses. \Cref{sec:solutions} provides three solutions, and gives guidance for measuring and avoiding contamination bias in practice. \Cref{sec:applications} illustrates these tools in nine applications. \Cref{sec:conclusion} concludes. \Cref{apdx:proofs} collects all proofs and extensions. \Cref{apdx:did} discusses the connection between our contamination bias characterization and that in the \ac{DiD} literature.
+Details on the applications and additional exhibits are given in \Cref{apx:empirical_apps,apx:additional_fig}.